-Decide when it is appropriate to end resuscitation, and be cogniscent of the specific care needs of patients and their loved ones when this decision has been made Respect patient autonomy and understand when and how they should use advance directives and living wills Recognise the potential for organ donation in certain end of life situations and be aware of associated best practice guidelines and legislation Demonstrate effective consultation skills in challenging circumstances Demonstrate compassionate professional behaviour and clinical judgement GPCs Domain 1: Professional values and behaviours Domain 2: Professional skills practical skills communication and interpersonal skills dealing with complexity and uncertainty clinical skills (history taking, diagnosis and medical management; consent; humane interventions; prescribing medicines safely; using medical devices safely; infection control and communicable disease) Domain 3: Professional knowledge professional requirements national legislation the health service and healthcare systems in the four countries Domain 4: Capabilities in health promotion and illness prevention Domain 5: Capabilities in leadership and teamworking Domain 6: Capabilities in patient safety and quality improvement patient safety quality improvement Domain 7: Capabilities in safeguarding vulnerable groups Evidence to inform decision includes Mini-CEX CbD ACAT DOPS Logbook Entrustment decision MSF Feedback from patients
+Recognise a patient who is in danger of deterioration or who requires further treatment and provide explicit instructions regarding an ongoing treatment plan and contact details should a further review be required Decide when it is appropriate to end resuscitation, and be cogniscent of the specific care needs of patients and their loved ones when this decision has been made Respect patient autonomy and understand when and how they should use advance directives and living wills Recognise the potential for organ donation in certain end of life situations and be aware of associated best practice guidelines and legislation Demonstrate effective consultation skills in challenging circumstances Demonstrate compassionate professional behaviour and clinical judgement GPCs Domain 1: Professional values and behaviours Domain 2: Professional skills practical skills communication and interpersonal skills dealing with complexity and uncertainty clinical skills (history taking, diagnosis and medical management; consent; humane interventions; prescribing medicines safely; using medical devices safely; infection control and communicable disease) Domain 3: Professional knowledge professional requirements national legislation the health service and healthcare systems in the four countries Domain 4: Capabilities in health promotion and illness prevention Domain 5: Capabilities in leadership and teamworking Domain 6: Capabilities in patient safety and quality improvement patient safety quality improvement Domain 7: Capabilities in safeguarding vulnerable groups Evidence to inform decision includes Mini-CEX CbD ACAT DOPS Logbook Entrustment decision MSF Feedback from patients

-4. Care for acutely injured patients across the full range of complexity Key ACCS capabilities At completion of ACCS, a trainee: will be an effective member of the multidisciplinary trauma team will be able to assess, investigate and manage low energy injuries in stable patients.
-Descriptors Able to perform primary/secondary trauma survey Have examination skills required to identify/diagnose injury including vascular and neurological consequences
+4. Care for acutely injured patients across the full range of complexity Key ACCS At completion of ACCS, a trainee: capabilities Will be an effective member of the multidisciplinary trauma team

-Appropriately use investigations including XR/CT/US/MRI to confirm presence/consequences of injury Provide basic management of wounds, soft tissue injuries, fractures and dislocations including local anaesthetic techniques Provide safe use of basic local anaesthetic techniques eg ring block, fascia iliaca block Use a range of techniques for wound closure (simple dressing, suturing, skin adhesive, steri-strips).
-Know the fundamentals of management of fractures and dislocations (slings, splints, basic plastering, manipulation as appropriate) Able to remove foreign bodies from the eye and ear Provide opportunistic advice on accident prevention • Understand the pathophysiology and management of injury (including specific populations eg elderly, paediatric and pregnancy) Understand the social/economic consequences of injury upon individuals Estimate a timeline of healing and give general and specific safety net advice on concerning features of potential complications Understand the importance of considering safeguarding of vulnerable patients Apply CT guidelines for suspected head and cervical spine injuries Provide initial care for patients with fractured neck of femur Understand the impact of injury on patients with markers of frailty GPCs Domain 1: Professional values and behaviours GrCs Domain 2: Professional skills practical skills communication and interpersonal skills dealing with complexity and uncertainty clinical skills (history taking, diagnosis and medical management; consent; humane interventions; prescribing medicines safely; using medical devices safely; infection control and communicable disease) Domain 3: Professional knowledge professional requirements national legislation the health service and healthcare systems in the four countries Domain 5: Capabilities in leadership and teamworking Domain 6: Capabilities in patient safety and quality improvement • Safety Domain 7: Capabilities in safeguarding vulnerable groups Evidence to inform decision Mini-CEX CbD ACAT includes DOPS Logbook Entrustment decision MSF Feedback from patients
+Will be able to assess, investigate and manage low energy injuries in stable patients Descriptors Able to perform primary/secondary trauma survey Have examination skills required to identify/diagnose injury including vascular and neurological consequences Appropriately use investigations including XR/CT/US/MRI to confirm presence/consequences of injury Provide basic management of wounds, soft tissue injuries, fractures and dislocations including local anaesthetic techniques Provide safe use of basic local anaesthetic techniques eg ring block, fascia iliaca block Use a range of techniques for wound closure (simple dressing, suturing, skin adhesive, steri-strips).
+Know the fundamentals of management of fractures and dislocations (slings, splints, basic plastering, manipulation as appropriate) Able to remove foreign bodies from the eye and ear Provide opportunistic advice on accident prevention Understand the pathophysiology and management of injury (including specific populations eg elderly, paediatric and pregnancy) Understand the social/economic consequences of injury upon individuals Estimate a timeline of healing and give general and specific safety net advice on concerning features of potential complications Understand the importance of considering safeguarding of vulnerable patients Apply CT guidelines for suspected head and cervical spine injuries Provide initial care for patients with fractured neck of femur Understand the impact of injury on patients with markers of frailty GPCs Domain 1: Professional values and behaviours Domain 2: Professional skills practical skills communication and interpersonal skills dealing with complexity and uncertainty clinical skills (history taking, diagnosis and medical management; consent; humane interventions; prescribing medicines safely; using medical devices safely; infection control and communicable disease) Domain 3: Professional knowledge professional requirements national legislation the health service and healthcare systems in the four countries Domain 5: Capabilities in leadership and teamworking Domain 6: Capabilities in patient safety and quality improvement Safety Domain 7: Capabilities in safeguarding vulnerable groups Evidence to inform decision includes Mini-CEX CbD ACAT DOPS Logbook Entrustment decision

+MSF Feedback from patients